ItaloRFeitosa/transactions-service/README.md

 Also, you can use the `/docs/api.http` to interact with the api, but install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) vscode extension beforehand.

 Inside `/docs` there are content about the capabilities of application, with diagrams and decision records.
+(Open in github itself, so the diagrams can be rendered)

 ## How To Test
 ```